KnowageLabs/Knowage-Documentation/functionalities-guide/advanced-data-access/index.rst

 -  **String**: the parameter value will be surrounded with single quotes if not already present.
 -  **Number**: the parameter value is treated as a number, with no quotes; an exception is thrown if the value passed is not a number.
 -  **Raw**: the parameter value is treated as a string containing a set of values; single quotes are removed from the containing string, not from the single strings composing it.
--  **Generic**: the parameter is simply passed as it is, with no futher processing.
+-  **Generic**: the parameter is simply passed as it is, with no further processing.

 In SQL query example with parameters an example is provided, where ``MediaType`` is a string parameter.